 Our PACT to ACT

-The recent, senseless murders of Black men and women at the hands of police have brought to the forefront what some had forgotten or chosen to ignore — systematic oppression, marginalization, and discounting the lives of persons of color.
-George Floyd, Breonna Taylor, Ahmaud Arbery, Rayshard Brooks, and the countless named and unnamed deaths have ignited a fervent and passionate movement to stand against injustice and summon social justice.
+The senseless murders of Black men and women at the hands of police have brought to the forefront what some had forgotten or chosen to ignore — systematic oppression, marginalization, and discounting the lives of persons of color.
+The countless named and unnamed deaths have ignited a fervent and passionate movement to stand against injustice and summon social justice.

 Parents And Children Together (PACT) stands united with families and communities in the fight against institutional racism, xenophobia, police brutality, and oppression of the marginalized or minoritized.
-We stand with the Black Lives Matters movement and others committed to an anti-racist society.
+We stand with the Black Lives Matters and Stop Asian Hate movements, and others committed to an anti-racist society.
 We have been and will continue to work toward anti-racism in our ideals and actions.
-As this renewed movement begins, we commit not only word but deed.
+As these movements take hold, we commit not only word but deed.

-PACT acknowledges the racist and oppressive history of higher education and science, and the systemic racism and marginalization that continues to operate in both.
+PACT acknowledges the racist and oppressive history of higher education and science, and the societal racism and marginalization that continues to operate in both.
 PACT will continue to bridge the gap between communities and universities, recognizing the institutional privilege that has contributed to the oppression of marginalized and minoritized groups.
-We will do this through advancing social justice, contributing to allyship, promoting multicultural competency, and fostering cultural sensitivity.
+We will do this through advancing social justice, contributing to allyship, promoting multicultural competency and cultural humility, and fostering cultural sensitivity.
 We will also continue to elevate and amplify the strengths, joys, and humanity of families and communities of color.

-• Increase trainings provided on multicultural education and cultural sensitivity for our PACT investigators, research staff, PACT students, and larger academic community at Penn State
+• Increase trainings provided on multicultural education and cultural sensitivity for our PACT investigators, research staff, PACT students, and the larger academic community at Penn State.

-• Continue to encourage and support strengths-based research among communities of color
+• Continue to encourage and support strengths-based and empowering research among communities of color.

-• Working with our Steering Committee and Community Advisory Board, conduct a strategic review of who we are and where we want to go, as well as create measures to hold ourselves accountable
+• Working with our Steering Committee and Community Advisory Board, regularly conduct strategic reviews of who we are and where we want to go, and create measures to hold ourselves accountable.